Canva vs Figma for Marketing Teams 2026: Which One's Actually Worth Your Budget?

 - Figma Organization: ~$45/user/month × 5 × 12 = $2,700/year

-For most marketing teams without dedicated designers, Canva delivers way better ROI.
-And if you're replacing something like Adobe Creative Cloud (which runs ~$84/user/month for teams), suddenly Figma's pricing looks more reasonable.
+For most marketing teams without dedicated designers, Canva delivers dramatically better ROI.
+If you do have designers on the team — or if you're replacing something like Adobe Creative Cloud (which runs around $84/user/month for teams) — Figma's pricing suddenly looks much more reasonable.

-Here's what I see constantly: marketing teams overpaying for Figma Organization when they're mostly using it for social banners and email headers.
-That's money that could be spent elsewhere.
+Honestly?
+My hot take is that the marketing teams overpaying for Figma Organization when they're mainly using it for social banners and email headers are leaving serious money on the table.
+I see this constantly.

 Customer Support

-Canva's support has gotten better but still relies heavily on documentation and community forums.
-The Pro plan gives you priority support, though response times vary.
-Enterprise customers get dedicated support assigned to them.
+Canva's support has improved but still leans heavily on documentation and community forums.
+The Pro plan includes priority support, but response times can be inconsistent.
+Enterprise customers get dedicated support.

-Figma offers similar tiers — the community and help docs are genuinely solid, some of the best in SaaS.
-Organization and Enterprise plans get priority support with dedicated customer success managers.
+Figma offers similar tiered support — the community and documentation are excellent, genuinely one of the better help ecosystems in SaaS.
+Organization and Enterprise plans get priority support and dedicated customer success managers.

-Don't expect white-glove treatment unless you're on an enterprise plan, so manage your expectations there.
+Neither tool will blow you away with white-glove support unless you're on an enterprise plan, so adjust your expectations accordingly.

 Mobile App

-Canva's mobile app is actually good.
-You can create, edit, and publish from your phone without losing your mind — and that's harder to do than it sounds.
-For marketing teams on the move, it's a real feature, not just a nice-to-have.
+Canva's mobile app is legitimately good.
+You can create, edit, and publish content from your phone without wanting to throw it across the room — and that's a higher bar than it sounds.
+For marketing teams on the go, it's a real capability, not just a stripped-down viewer.

-Figma's mobile app is mainly for viewing and reviewing.
-Real editing isn't viable on mobile.
-The desktop app is where work actually happens.
-If your team needs mobile workflows, this matters and it's worth knowing upfront.
+Figma's mobile app is primarily a viewer.
+You can comment and review, but serious editing isn't really viable on mobile.
+The desktop app is where the actual work happens.
+If your team needs mobile-first workflows, this is a meaningful disadvantage that's worth factoring into your decision.

 Security & Compliance

-Both have matured a lot here.
-Canva Enterprise offers SSO, granular permissions, audit logs, and compliance controls — it's legitimately enterprise-ready now.
+Both tools have grown up significantly here.
+Canva Enterprise offers SSO, advanced permissions, audit logs, and compliance controls — it's now genuinely enterprise-ready.

-Figma Organization and Enterprise include SOC 2 Type II compliance, SSO, SCIM provisioning, advanced admin controls, and role-based permissions.
-For larger organizations or regulated industries, Figma's security docs are more robust.
+Figma Organization and Enterprise offer SOC 2 Type II compliance, SSO, SCIM provisioning, advanced admin controls, and role-based permissions.
+For larger organizations or those in regulated industries, Figma's security documentation is more mature and more detailed.

-If compliance and security are make-or-break for you — healthcare, finance, legal — read through each vendor's compliance documentation carefully.
-Figma has a slight edge, especially for enterprises.
+If security and compliance are top priorities — healthcare, finance, legal — dig into each vendor's compliance documentation carefully before committing.
+Figma has a slight edge here, particularly for enterprises.

 Pros and Cons